BenjaminHamon/DocumentManipulation/About.md

-This project is open source software.
-The source code is available on [GitHub](https://github.com/BenjaminHamon/DocumentManipulation), under the [MIT license](https://github.com/BenjaminHamon/DocumentManipulation/blob/develop/license.txt).
+This project is free and open source software.
+The source code is available on [GitHub](https://github.com/BenjaminHamon/DocumentManipulation), under the [MIT license](https://github.com/BenjaminHamon/DocumentManipulation/blob/develop/License.txt).